code-sudan/ap/curriculum/feedback.md

+---
- # Students Feedback
+title: Students Feedback
+---

 **Patch1**

 ## Mohamed Burma
 I recommend focusing on the Problem Set and working on the general explanation in knowledge-sharing groups

 ***